jedgusse/collaborative-authorship/README.md

 # De Gussem, Jeroen.
 'Collaborative Authorship in Twelfth-Century Latin Literature.
 A Stylometric Approach to Gender, Synergy and Authority'.
 Ghent University and University of Antwerp, 2019.

-This GitHub repository contains the text data and accompanying Python code used in the PhD thesis 'Collaborative Authorship in Twelfth-Century Latin Literature.
-A Stylometric Approach to Gender, Synergy and Authority', to be defended at Ghent University and the University of Antwerp in October 2019.
+This GitHub repository contains the text data and accompanying Python code used in the PhD thesis Jeroen De Gussem, 'Collaborative Authorship in Twelfth-Century Latin Literature.
+A Stylometric Approach to Gender, Synergy and Authority,' to be defended at Ghent University and the University of Antwerp in October 2019.
-The rationale behind this repository is to allow for the replication of experiments conducted throughout this thesis's chapters.
+The rationale behind this repository is to allow for the replication of experiments conducted throughout this thesis's chapters, by offering open-source code and text data.

 # Code

 ## Dependencies

 The open-source [Anaconda Distribution](https://www.anaconda.com/distribution/) should be downloaded, as should [Python 3](https://www.python.org/downloads/).

+## How to run

+*Under construction...*

 # Data